evgenyneu/evgenii.com/app/blog/_posts/2014-05-04-google-plus-is-about-reciprocation.md

 ## Feedback loop of engagement

 1. When people engage with your G+ content it tells Google that this content is important.
-1. It allows your content to surface at a higher positions in search.
+1. It allows your content to surface at higher positions in search.
 Which results in higher traffic to your website.
 1. Finally, if your pages have +1 button it feeds engagement back to Google Plus.
 This closes the feedback loop.

 ## Tips